sam-greenwood/taco_vis/README.md

 # Installation

 Python 3, numpy and matplotlib are required for this module to produce the animations and ffmpeg to save them.
-Assuming you have at least python 3, numpy and matplotlib installed, clone/download this repository then run the setup file with "python setup.py install" from the command.
+Assuming you have at least python 3, numpy and matplotlib installed, clone/download this repository then run the setup file with `python setup.py install` from the command.
 This allows taco_vis to be imported from within the python environment, otherwise `taco_vis.py` must always be present in your working directory.

 ffmpeg can be obtained with instructions from https://ffmpeg.org